sioan/softXRayDataAndControls/myAnalysisTools/README.md

 to do
 ====================

-1) (got started.) add in summarizing data capability. may not work with dict since it's initialized to zero
+1) (finished 7/31/2017.) add in summarizing data capability. may not work with dict since it's initialized to zero
 2) time tool background (for the opal images on the by kick)
-3) (check) fix peak finder to actually find peaks.  currently just looking at amplitude at a given spot.  small time jitter will introduce noise.  actually get the max.
+3) (finished) fix peak finder to actually find peaks.  currently just looking at amplitude at a given spot.  small time jitter will introduce noise.  actually get the max.
-4) (minor progress: added some syntax to check working directory )make xtc extractor use the correct path
+4) (finished added some syntax to check working directory )make xtc extractor use the correct path.
+Initial package structure for importing analysisFunctions.py for local working directory and not python path using __init__.py

+5) small data doesn't work with data source.
+Slow Andor breaks MPI data source.
+This will need to be solved for this and upcoming Andor experiments.

+6) have the config file generator create this __init__.py and conig file system.